talsania/building-humanoids/readme.md

 ## Updates

-- Build MoveIt config files, launch scripts, and URDF/XACRO robot descriptions to setup the humanoid workspace.
+- Build MoveIt config files, launch scripts, and URDF/XACRO robot descriptions.

-- Integrate Dynamixel actuators with the workspace for hardware-software communication.
+- Integrate Dynamixel actuators with the workspace - hardware-software communication.

-- Develope ROS2 actions using custom listeners and publishers for real-time control.
+- Develope ROS2 actions using listeners and publishers for gestures.

-- Optimize backend pipeline to optimize execution delays using OMPL only.
+- Optimize backend pipeline, use OMPL for plan & execute, run with terminal only, eliminate execution delays.